Lead scoring is essential to a well-oiled marketing and sales machine.

 - Who is the lead assigned to?

-- How do you mass-merge duplicate record in bulk?
+- How do you merge duplicate records in bulk?

+These are critical questions in any lead scoring model.
 First, you have to actually be able to identify the fact that you have duplicate records for a given lead.
-Hubspot does have a system for automatic deduplication, but there are limitations in how the system detects those duplicates.
+Some CRMs have ways to automatically detect and merge duplicates.
+For example, Hubspot does have a system for automatic deduplication, but there are limitations in how the system detects those duplicates.

-CRMs cannot automatically catch duplicate leads, you have to review merge the records by hand.
+When CRMs cannot reliably automatically catch duplicate leads, you have to review and merge the records by hand.
 In databases with thousands of customer and company records, that can be a time-consuming task.

 5. Redundant Fields Cause Inaccurate Scores

-Redundant and repeated fields can cause scoring errors or generally inaccurate lead scoring.
+Redundant and repeated fields can cause scoring errors or generally inaccurate lead scoring in CRM systems.
+Ultimately, redundant fields can create new inputs that muck up your lead score.

 It’s best to consolidate these fields to avoid the problem entirely.
 There is no reason to store the same data in three separate fields with three different names.
-At best, it’s confusing.
+At best, it isn’t very clear.
 At worst, it’s harmful to your marketing and sales efforts with that prospect.

 6. Importing New Data Can Overwrite Critical Lead Data

-Importing new data to update old fields can be dangerous when it comes to lead scoring in HubSpot, Salesforce, and CRMs in general.
+Importing new data to update old fields can be dangerous.

 Overwriting existing data is a risk.
 Instead, you should put time into comparing the two datasets before making widespread changes that can be difficult to undo.